Background note about texts Early Church Texts Homepage

 The Wikipedia entry can be found here.

-For some Irenaeus texts Harvey's Libros Quinque Adversus Haereses (1857) has been used.
+For Irenaeus texts Harvey's Libros Quinque Adversus Haereses (1857) has also been used.

 You can find all of these volumes on the CCEL website here.

-These versions of the original language texts and translations have been used because they are relatively easily accessible and because there are not copyright restrictions on their use.
-Clearly there has been much development in textual research and patristic scholarship since these publications.
+Public domain versions of the original language texts and translations have been used because they are relatively easily accessible and because there are not copyright restrictions on their use.
+Clearly there has been much development in textual research and patristic scholarship in recent years.

 For further study of original language patristic texts the following links are recommended.
 They relate to more recent scholarly versions of the texts.